 In order to access these rates, however, cardholders must spend at least S$600 per month.
 This spend requirement is quite manageable for the average young adult who spends at least S$1,000 per month, especially as the card rewards common social expenses.
 Even though the card's annual fee of S$192.6 is only waived the 1st year, the cost averages out to only S$16.05 per month, which can be easily recouped through cashback.

 UOB YOLO Card may be less beneficial to families seeking rewards for spend on essentials or those who spend closer to S$2,000 per month.
 While the card offers privileges like 1-1 drink matches at bars, complimentary bottles at nightclubs, and annual Halloween parties, it does not reward groceries, petrol, utilities, recurring bills, or health and wellness purchases.
-Also, consumers who spend at least S$2,000 month can nearly double their cashback with UOB One Card or, for those preferring to avoid an annual fee, with CIMB Visa Signature Card.
+Also, consumers who spend at least S$2,000 month can nearly double their cashback with UOB One Card.

 Ultimately UOB YOLO Card is a great way for young consumers to maximise rewards for social expenditures after meeting a reasonable minimum spend.
 For those who often shop online, enjoy eating out and experiencing weekend nightlife, and take Grab instead of driving, UOB YOLO Card is definitely worth considering.